kristenvaccaro/human-ai/assignments.md

 #### Homework #2
 Due Friday October 7, 5PM

-You will build a model for home loan predictions and explain the model predictions to others.
+You will evaluate and improve explanations Instagram provides for its Explore tab recommendations.
 Will be released Friday September 30.

 <!--- [Materials](https://github.com/kristenvaccaro/CSE190-HW2)  --->